sswam/allemande/doc/guide.md

 9. You can "poke" the chat to get the next person to respond without saying anything yourself.

-10. You can prompt several named people to respond like: @Ally, @Barbie, @Cloe
+10. You can prompt several named people to respond like: @Ally, @Barbie, @Cleo

 11. You can invoke someone without saying anything like -@Ally